-Applications are accepted all year round and are usually assessed once a year for the following year's exhibition period, with the exception of 2020 which has been impacted by COVID-19.
+Applications are usually assessed once a year for the following financial year exhibition period.
 A Gallery Program panel will consider all applications received by the due date.
 All applicants will be advised in writing as to the outcome of their application.

 1. Services provided to the exhibitor for the duration of the exhibition include: supervision of the exhibition during gallery hours, layout and installation of the exhibition, management of artwork sales, use of plinths, up to 2 x digital projectors with 2 channel Audio, vinyl signage for the title of the exhibition, artwork labels and room didactic panels, printed exhibition flyers, digital e-flyers, promotion of the exhibition and a launch event.

 2. Once accepting an offer to exhibit at the Gallery, exhibitors must make every effort to honour the specified dates.
 An exhibitor must provide at least six months’ notice to cancel an exhibition.
 Any cancellations within six months of the commencement date of the exhibition will incur a cancellation fee.

 4. The Gallery retains a 40% commission on all artwork, commissions, orders and shop stock sales made during the exhibition period.
 From 1 July 2023, Gallery commissions will be increased to 40%.

 5. A minimum of 80% of the items within any exhibition must be available for sale.

 6. Exhibitors are responsible for ensuring all artworks are delivered ready to be installed and for collecting and deinstalling their artwork at the close of the exhibition.